-When Mark and Joanne were made redundant by their company, they were both in shock.
+When Mark and Joanne were laid off by their company, they were both in shock.

 Mark, however, remains angry, in shock and denial.
 “How could this happen to me?
 They never liked me.”
 His focus on failure rather than a pending opportunity left him feeling hopeless.

-Although these opposing reactions are extremes, we have all been in similar situations, and at times reacted as both Mark and Joanne.
+Although these opposing reactions are extremes, we have all been in similar situations and at times reacted like both Mark and Joanne.

-If stress defines who you are, and you feel it’s effect long after the event has passed, it is time to work on your resilience.
-After all, the ability to bounce back from life’s challenges and unforeseen difficulties provides you with mental protection from emotional and mental disorders (Rutter, 1985; 2012).
+If stress defines who you are, and you feel its effect long after the event has passed, it is time to work on your resilience.
+The ability to bounce back from life’s challenges and unforeseen difficulties provides you with mental protection from emotional and mental disorders (Rutter, 1985; 2012).

 And yet, resilience is not fixed, and there is no limit on how much you can have.